v2sCollections/Constellation/README.md

 - Upgraded item cards
 - - Added item tag icon
   - Added value V/M for all items with value and mass
-  - Added value DPS for weapon (Burst-DPS, reloading-time not accounted)
+  - Added value DPS for the weapon (Burst-DPS, reloading-time not accounted)
-  - Colorizable, relocatable and resizable: All item cards can be adjusted for every situations where they are visible
+  - Colorizable, relocatable, and resizable: All item cards can be adjusted for every situation where they are visible
 - Quality of Life
-- - Accidental Steal Protection - Changes the button for taking, so you need to hold E key (or controller A button) to actually steal the item.
+- - Accidental Steal Protection - Changes the button for taking, so you need to hold the E key (or controller A button) to actually steal the item.
   - Loot list and Tag Label widgets will change to RED when taking would be stealing.
   - Take All function for most containers - Press and hold R (or X on controller) to take all (when the R (or X) HOLD button is visible)
-- Three presets you can choose: Author's Choice, Vanilla Extended and Vanilla.
-You can change that at any time and customize your choosen one as you like!
+- Three presets you can choose from: Author's Choice, Vanilla Extended, and Vanilla.
+You can change that at any time and customize your chosen one as you like!
 - Safe to install/remove at any time!
 Doesn't affect your save game and won't prevent your abiliity to get achievements!
 - Integrated item sorting system for all Starfield items for the languages: EN, DE, ES, FR, IT, JA, PL, PTBR and ZHHANS.
 - You can control when the reticle circle and line are visible individually for different situations (the leader line going from the looked item to the item card/name box)